hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 <details>
   <summary markdown='span'><strong>❓ instructions (expand me)</strong></summary>

+*⏱ Duration:  spend 20 minutes max on this here*

 Now that you managed to make the package work for a small dataset, time to see how it will handle the real dataset!